-Prepare for a Career in Nursing with an IU Degree
+Prepare for a Career in Nursing with an Indiana University Degree

 Nursing is one of the nation’s fastest-growing, most in-demand professions.
 Nurses combine their scientific knowledge with a compassionate approach as they provide a range of services from caring for critically ill patients to teaching new mothers how to care for their babies.

 At the School of Nursing at IU East you can earn a bachelor’s degree in nursing in a hands-on, creative learning environment.
 You’ll learn crucial nursing skills in an up-to-date clinical learning laboratory using the latest technology, including SimMan, a universal patient simulator that reflects real-life clinical situations, and Personal Digital Assistants (PDAs).
 When you graduate, you’ll be prepared to practice in a wide range of nursing specialties from acute and long-term care to public health and wellness education.